linphone-40685558/group3-coursework/usecases/usecase8.md

 ## Main Success Scenario

-- User requests a report on the population of cities in the provided continent (Eg. Asia).
+- Researcher requests a report on the population of cities in the provided continent (Eg. Asia).

 - The system retrieves population data for all cities.